 In Apollo Beach, however, the average commute to work is quite long.
 On average, people spend 35.80 minutes each day getting to work, which is significantly higher than the national average.

-Apollo Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Apollo Beach does not have a public transit system used by locals to get to and from work.

 The education level of Apollo Beach ranks among the highest in the nation.
 Of the 25-and-older adult population in Apollo Beach, 44.79% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.